ThaiTechTales/aws/logging-lambda/README.md

 1. Centralised Logging: Logging AWS Lambda function executions to CloudWatch Logs.
 2. AWS Lambda Function: A Lambda function triggered by an S3 event, with its code stored in an S3 bucket.
 3. Infrastructure-as-Code (IaC): Terraform modules to provision all required AWS resources.

-## Status

-This project is complete and successfully provisions Lambda automation with Terraform

 ## Technologies Used